ShitalChivate/Graphql-Spring-boot-Spring-Security/BookDemo/README.md

-This is code used as demo for Spring Boot GraphQL
+This code used for Spring Boot GraphQL